 The National Trust for Historic Preservation developed the Main Street program in the 1970s.
-The program has innovative methodology that combines historic preservation with economic development to restore prosperity and vitality to downtown and neighborhood business districts.
+The program has an innovative methodology that combines historic preservation with economic development to restore prosperity and vitality to downtown and neighborhood business districts.
 It is a comprehensive, self-help process and works in communities of all sizes and economic conditions.

 What is the Idaho Main Street program?

-The Idaho Main Street program was launched June 2012.
+The Idaho Main Street program was launched in June 2012.
 The State of Idaho, through the Department of Commerce, will serve as the primary link to the National Trust Main Street Center by providing access to their resources; networking, advocacy, information and hands-on technical assistance and training on Main Street strategies.
 A statewide program means communities will have better access to local, state and federal agencies and organizations and programs that interface with the Main Street program.

 How does the program work locally?

 Main Street programs are locally driven, funded, organized and run.
 They are freestanding independent nonprofits or city agencies located in the community and affiliated with the statewide coordinating Main Street program.
 The statewide program will have an application process through which a community can be designated as a Main Street program.
-The state and National Main Street program provide direct technical services, networking and training opportunities to their affiliated programs.
+The state and National Main Street programs provide direct technical services, networking and training opportunities to their affiliated programs.